okcode-eu/okschema/README.md

-# Json API data validation
+# Validate JSON data using a schema written in Python

 # Examples